sider/sider-docs/docs/enterprise/amazon-s3.md

 ---
 id: amazon-s3
-title: Amazon S3 Guide
+title: Amazon S3
-sidebar_label: Amazon S3 Guide
+sidebar_label: Amazon S3
 hide_title: true
 ---

-# Amazon S3 Guide
+# Amazon S3

 This describes how to set up Amazon S3 for Sider Enterprise.
 If you provision Sider Enterprise on AWS, you can use [Amazon S3](https://aws.amazon.com/s3/) instead of Minio.